-I believe in a RIGHTEOUS God.
+I believe in a RIGHTEOUS "God".

-An UNrighteous God would be one who brings unethical people to heaven just for loyalty to their dogma, but refuses to bring ethical people who don't unquestionably believe in their dogma or who haven't been exposed to it or "Jesus Christ" or "Mohammad" or whoever.
+An UNrighteous God would be one who brings unethical people to heaven just for loyalty to their dogma, but refuses to bring ethical people who don't unquestionably believe in their dogma, or who just haven't been exposed to it or "Jesus Christ" or "Mohammad" or whoever.
 That's not my God, an exclusive God.
 My God loves ethical people regardless of their religion or lack thereof.

 The main purpose of religions, in my viewpoint, is to make people into better people, and make more peaceful and tolerant societies.